sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

 The following code example shows how to do this:

-{{< gist "aspose-words-gists" "399801c9a5e656ed05aa2d7ac5ebc41e" "extract-content-between-comment-range.py" >}}
+{{< gist "aspose-words-gists" "1f94e59ea4838ffac2f0edf921f67060" "extract-content-between-comment-range.cs" >}}

 {{% alert color="primary" %}}

-You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Extract%20content.docx).
+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/blob/main/Data/Extract%20content.docx).

 {{% /alert %}}